Update · May 17, 2026

 An llms.txt file is a markdown file at the root of a website, usually at /llms.txt, that gives AI systems a simplified summary of the site and links to important pages.

 Not right now for most sites.
-If your technical and content foundation is already solid, it is a reasonable experiment.
+If your technical and content foundation is already solid, it's a reasonable experiment.
 If not, focus on the fundamentals first.

 Write a markdown file with a short site summary and links to your most important pages, then publish it at /llms.txt on your domain.